Yadhukrishnank/UR3e_unity-ROS/README.md

 ### 2. Install Docker and VS Code

-Install docker and VS Code on your local computer
+Install docker and VS Code on your local computer.
 The installation of docker should complete correctly.

-### 3. Open the work space in VS Code
+### 3. Open the work_space in VS Code

-Navigate to ROS folder
+Navigate to ROS folder and open the work_space in VS Code.

     cd UR3e_unity/ROS/

-Open the work_space in VS Code

-    ~/UR3e_unity/ROS$ code .
+    code .

-### 4. Build the work_pace
+### 4. Build the work_space

 Open a remote window from the bottom left corner and Select "Reopen in container".
 The docker image will start to build.